arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 ### Anomaly Detection and Alert System

-The system provides feedback when it detects problems with the motor.
+The system provides feedback when it detects problems with the motor, using the same alert mechanism regardless of which sensor is providing the data.

 ```arduino
 void triggerAnomalyAlert() {